 Mazda Protege owners have reported 40 problems related to automatic transmission (under the power train category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Mazda Protege based on all problems reported for the Protege.

 The contact owns a 2002 Mazda Protege.
 While performing an emissions inspection, the dealer noticed a leak caused by a faulty transmission seal and stated that it was a defect.
 The vehicle has not been repaired.
 The current and failure mileages were 77,000.